opf/openproject/docs/user-guide/team-planner/README.md

 A **new work package dialog** will open.
 The assignee, start and finish dates will already be set based on where you clicked to create the work package.
-You can now go ahead an add any additional details, such as subject, work package type, a description and any attachments.
-Scrolling further down on the split screen also gives you access to other attributes such as cost and time and any custom fields that might exist.
+You can add any additional details, such as subject, work package type, a description and add attachments.
+Scrolling further down on the split screen also gives you access to other attributes such as cost and time and custom fields that might exist.

 ![An example of the new work package split screen view](TeamPlanner-12.4-newTask-splitScreen.png)